tinyvision/imagenet-training-pipeline/README.md

 ## Introduction

 This repository is the training pipeline specific for Light-NAS Quantization models, which is easy to use.
 User needs to move the `nas/models` folder of Light-NAS to `model_zoo` to complete this pipeline.
+Light-NAS is a utral fast training-free neural architecture search toolbox.
+It supports recognition, detection and mix-precision quantization search tasks without GPU requirments.
+You can find more information about Light-NAS at https://github.com/alibaba/lightweight-neural-architecture-search

 ## Installation